 Once your surface is perfectly clean and completely dry you can go ahead and do the painting work.
-Be sure to use a good quality paintbrush as this would ensure perfect workmanship.
-An important tip here is to know exactly how deep to dip the paintbrush in the paint can-so your paintbrush is not loaded with paint.
+Be sure to use a good quality paintbrush, as this will ensure perfect workmanship.
+An important tip here is to know exactly how deep to dip the paintbrush in the paint can so that your paintbrush is not loaded with paint.
 Only the ends of the bristles should be delicately dipped into the paint.
 Paint by using slow, even strokes whilst still maintaining a wet edge.
 Wait 48 hours before you add on another layer of paint.

 Which Surfaces are Painted with Oil Primer Latex Paints?

-Much of the confusion arose as many old houses in the U.S. have been painted with an oil-based paint as latex paint only made its appearance after the 1940s.
+Much of this confusion arose as many old houses in the U.S. had been painted with an oil-based paint.
+This is because latex paint only made its appearance after the 1940s.
 Some of the newer houses might also have been painted with oil-based paints as the U.S. government had not banned it completely.
-There are still, oil-based paints available on the market albeit in smaller paint cans.
-Many professional painters will express their love for oil-based paints over the newer latex paints due to the smoother, better, and more solid end result created because of the oil-based content.
+There are still oil-based paints available on the market, albeit in smaller paint cans.
+Many professional painters will express their love for oil-based paints over the newer latex paints due to the better, smoother, and more solid end-result.

 Oil-based paint is regarded as a self-leveling paint.
-Once you paint the first stroke, the paint levels flat thus ensuring you get no brush marks, bubbles, or even holes on the painted surface.
-Door frames and window sills that have been painted with an oil-based paint could become something to marvel at.
+Once you paint the first stroke, the paint levels flatten, thus ensuring you get no brush marks, bubbles, or even holes on the painted surface.
+Door frames and windowsills that have been painted with an oil-based paint could become something you will marvel at.

-Articles that require long-lasting and smooth coatings, and an oil-based paint finish would include:
+Articles that require long-lasting and smooth coatings as well as an oil-based paint finish would include:

 Latex primers are the best options for you if you are looking to ready your drywalls for any painting projects.

 This type of primers dries very quickly.
-It would take between 3 to 4 hours to dry whereas an oil-based primer would take much longer to dry.
-Latex primers are also less brittle and work well on surfaces like pinewood which is often much more difficult to paint.
+It would take 3-4 hours to dry, whereas an oil-based primer would take much longer.
+Latex primers are also less brittle and work well on surfaces like pinewood, which is often much more difficult to paint.
 Surfaces such as concrete, brick, and galvanized metals are some of the surfaces on which latex primers do a wonderful job.

-Although latex primers are good at blocking stains such as marker pens stains, crayon stains, and smoke stains they are not as effective as the oil-based primers or the shellac primers which do a far more superior job of hiding these stains.
-Latex primers are water-soluble meaning that they have very low levels or no volatile organic compounds at all and thus they are well suited for the environment.
+Although latex primers are good at blocking stains caused by marker pens, crayons, and smoke, they are not as effective as the oil-based or shellac primers, which do a far more effective job of hiding these stains.
+Latex primers are water-soluble, meaning that they have very low levels of or no volatile organic compounds (VOCs) at all, thus making them well-suited for the environment.
 Cleaning latex primer surfaces is very easy and economical as you would only need soap and water to do the job.
-We suggest you use acrylic primers when working with wood which has a tendency to become damp.
-Above all, latex primers do not flake easily nor does it peel easily or get yellow over time and best of all it is much cheaper than other types of primers.
+We suggest that you use acrylic primers when working with wood, as it has a tendency to become damp.
+Above all, latex primers do not flake or peel easily, nor do they get yellow over time.
+Best of all, these primers are much cheaper than other types of primers.

 We know oil-based primers as the friendly primer.
-It can be applied as a base coating underneath oil and latex paint.
-It has become a favorite with most Carpenters and woodworkers.
-It is also very versatile as it could be used both on any interior as well as exterior surfaces.
-Oil-based primers are perfect to use on bare wood as it seals the porous surfaces very easily.
-Oil-based primers prevent redwood and cedar wood types from releasing harmful tannins into the environment.
+It can be applied as a base coating underneath both oil and latex paint.
+It has become a favorite with most carpenters and woodworkers.
+It is also very versatile as it can be used on any interior and exterior surfaces.
+Oil-based primers are perfect to use on bare wood as they seal the porous surfaces very easily.
+Oil-based primers prevent redwood and cedarwood types from releasing harmful tannins into the environment.

 Oil-based primers are good at blocking nicotine, ink, and water stains.
-They are exceptionally good in preventing the peeling and cracking of wood surfaces.
+They are exceptionally good at preventing the peeling and cracking of wooden surfaces.

 On the downside, these primers take much longer to dry to the touch.
-It could take up as much as 24 hours to dry and could end up releasing highly volatile organic compounds (VOCs) into the air.
-The VOCs emitted can be harmful to humans, animals and plants.
-As such the primer could contribute to polluting the environment which in turn could lead to health issues due to prolonged exposure.
-You will acquire a smooth and highly durable finish with oil-based primers but the maintenance would not be so easy as you will need thinners and solvents to clean those surfaces.
+It could take up as much as 24 hours to dry, and could end up releasing highly volatile organic compounds (VOCs) into the air.
+The VOCs emitted can be harmful to humans, animals, and plants.
+As such, the primer could contribute to polluting the environment, which in turn could lead to health issues due to prolonged exposure.
+You will acquire a smooth and highly durable finish with oil-based primers, but the maintenance is not very easy, as you will need thinners and solvents to clean these surfaces.

 The shellac primers have stood the test of time.
-They can be used to cover up stains caused by rust, and smoke damage.
-Watermarks can also be masked with Shellac primers.
+They can be used to cover up stains caused by rust and smoke damage.
+Watermarks can also be masked with shellac primers.
 Shellac primers, like water-based primers, are excellent for sealing wood.
-Once wood is sealed it won’t bleed.
-Shellac primers are elastic compounds.
-It can be used on plastic.
-Shellac primers dry within an hour thus making them the best choice of primer for most projects that need to be completed very speedily.
-You would require the use of denatured alcohol for the cleaning.
+Once wood is sealed, it won’t bleed.
+Shellac primers are elastic compounds and can be used on plastic.
+Shellac primers dry within an hour, thus making them the best choice of primer for most projects that need to be completed very quickly.
+You will require the use of denatured alcohol for cleaning these surfaces.